Ethanscharlie/Charlie2DEditor/engine/README.md

 ### TODO:
 * Remove Parent-Child and entityBox
-* Add some way to debug and get errors on crash
-    * Add console to watchdog
 * And renderAsUI to entity definition and matching rendering components to work with that system (Also add to editor)
 * Save Editor State (ImguiPanels, and Camera)
 * Fix move tool ctrl and shift